Get insider access

 4. Best Budget Blender For Frozen Drinks

 The Ninja Professional Blender 1000 is the best budget blender for frozen drinks that we've tested.
-This blender has a simpler design than the Ninja Foodi Power Pitcher System—it doesn't have any blending programs aside from 'Pulse' and has a limited number of speed presets instead of a dial.
+This blender has a simpler design than the Ninja Foodi Power Pitcher System—it doesn't have any blending programs besides 'Pulse' and has a limited number of speed presets instead of a dial.
 However, the simpler controls don't matter very much when it comes to ice crushing, and it easily makes snow-like ice, just like the previous pick.
 It also comes with a similar lid with a pouring spout.

 See our review